sjgd/Beatporter/README.md

 # Beatporter

-This tool scrapes Beatport Top 100 charts, by genre, and attempts to locate the tracks on Spotify and add them to genre-based playlists.
+This tool scrapes Beatport charts and attempts to locate the tracks on Spotify and add them to playlists.

-For each genre, a new playlist will be created based on the Beatport charts.
-Not all tracks from the chart will be available on Spotify and some tracks may be different mixes (if the exact mix is not available).
+It can scrape:
+* Top 100 charts, by genre
+* Label tracks
+* Beatport chart by url

 There is also support for the overall, genre-agnostic, Top 100 chart.

-If a playlist already exists for a given genre being synced, any new tracks from the genre's Beatport chart will be added to the playlist.
+Digging mode allows to save the history of track previously added (and removed) to a Spotify to avoid adding them again. (see config file for details)

+An additional feature have been added to allow to backup Spotify playlist to a new playlist (e.g. backup your Discover Weekly)

 ## Prerequisites